AND KEEPING CLIENTS

 Practice of Law in Virginia, and Part 6, §I (C), Rules of Supreme Court

 of Virginia.
-The new Rule 5.5 now makes practice by non-Virginia
+Rule 5.5 now makes practice by non-Virginia

 licensed lawyers, other than as authorized by the rule, a disciplinary

 Lawyer to provide legal services in Virginia on a “temporary and

 occasional basis” if they are: (1) undertaken in association with a